Histories of the Jewish community of sherbrooke

 by Myron Echenberg and Ruth Tannebaum

-First published in conjunction with a Echenberg Family Reunion near Sherbrooke in 1989.
+The Original Monograph was first published for an Echenberg Family Reunion near Sherbrooke in 1989.

 “Sherbrooke residents who were born in Ostropol”